Professional development

 Job description

-Information risk analyst includes job titles like security auditor, which is responsible for assessing and evaluating the effectiveness of an organization’s cybersecurity measures and infrastructure.
+Information risk analysts include job titles like security auditors.
+They are responsible for assessing and evaluating the effectiveness of an organization’s cybersecurity measures and infrastructure.
 They identify vulnerabilities and weaknesses in systems and processes to protect sensitive data and information.
-They also communicate their audit process and findings to key stakeholders in the organization, offering insights on how to enhance and improve the current system.
+They also communicate their audit process and findings to key organizational stakeholders, offering insights on how to enhance and improve the current system.

 Typical duties